facebook/react/docs/docs/reconciliation.md

 After handling the DOM element, React then recurses on the children.

-### Custom Components
+### Component Elements Of The Same Type

 When a component updates, the instance stays the same, so that state is maintained across renders.
-React takes all the attributes from the new component element and calls `componentWillReceiveProps()` and `componentWillUpdate()` on the previous one.
+React takes all the attributes from the new component element and calls `componentWillReceiveProps()` and `componentWillUpdate()` on the underlying instance.

 Next, the `render()` method is called and the diff algorithm recurses on the previous result and the new result.